getopenmono/monodocs/kiosk/monokiosk.md

 #### id

-The `id` must be unique within the Kiosk, so you should use *organisation*-*appname*, where organisation could just be your name if you work on the app by yourself.
+The `id` must be unique within the Kiosk, so you should use [reverse domain name notation](https://en.wikipedia.org/wiki/Reverse_domain_name_notation) like `uk.homebrewers.brewcenter`.

 #### name